Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 There’s no rush – work will always be there.
 In the first 3-4 months of going back to work, I avoided taking on more than the minimum if I could.
 Sounds bad, but it helped me get through the transition without the added pressure.

-6. Following the pediatrician’s advice
+6. Follow the pediatrician’s advice

 Listening to the medical experts on our baby’s health is so important for making it through the daycare transition period.

-Whenever my baby was sick, I never hesitated to call or make an appointment with his pediatrician – it gave me peace of mind to have him checked out and rule out anything serious.
+Whenever my baby was sick, I never hesitated to call or make an appointment with his pediatrician.
+It gave me peace of mind to have him checked out and rule out anything serious.

-7. Having trusted backup care
+7. Have backup care

-Family members, trusted friends, or recommended babysitters are all helpful to have in our circles for backup childcare in the first year.
+Family members, trusted friends, or recommended babysitters are all helpful to have in our circles for backup child care in the first year.

 Pro mom tip: daycare or preschool teachers may have connections with other sitters or may even babysit on the side for a fee.